 Every year our church offers a Bible reading plan that encourages faithful devotional reading throughout the year.
-For 2018 the reading plan we have adopted is known as the "5 Day Bible Reading Program."
-This schedule is not original to us, but has several advantages that make it appealing to us.
+For 2019 the reading plan we have adopted was put together by Tabletalk Magazine.
+Notice that the numbers (e.g., 1, 2, 3, 4, etc.) represent the days of the month and the "WE" stands for a weekend reading.
+While this schedule is not original to us, but has several advantages that make it appealing to us.

 Advantage 1: Diversity